Skip to main content

 fn get_feature_type( &self, parent_tree_type: TreeType, ) -> Result<TreeFeatureType, Error>

-Get the tree feature type
+Get the tree feature type.

 §